DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: Privacy-Preserving Messaging

 {\textsf{BB.broadcast}\xspace} {\textsf{BB.read}\xspace} {\textsf{PH.setups}\xspace} {\textsf{PH.send}\xspace} {\textsf{PH.recv}\xspace} {\textvar{mb}\xspace} {\textvar{addr}\xspace} {\textvar{period}\xspace} {t_\textvar{delay}} {\ensuremath{t_{\textvar{delay}}}\xspace} {\textvar{mode}\xspace} {\textvar{mlen}\xspace}

-\subsection{Messaging system construction}
+\subsection{Messaging System Construction}

 The server provides two components: a \emph{bulletin board} for broadcast messages, and a \emph{pigeonhole} for point-to-point messages.
-We use communication server to refer to the entity that operates the bulletin board and the pigeonhole.
-To hide their network identifiers from the server and network observers, journalists always use Tor\cite{DingledineMS04} when communicating with this server. \name creates a new circuit for every request to ensure unlinkability.
+We use communication server to refer to the entity that operates both components.
+To hide their network identifiers from the server and network observers, journalists always use Tor\cite{DingledineMS04} for communication.
+To ensure unlinkability, \name creates a new Tor circuit for every request.

-\para{Bulletin board} The bulletin board implements a database that stores broadcast messages.
-Journalists interact with the bulletin board using two protocols: $\broadcastSend(m)$, which adds a message $m$ to the database to broadcasts it to all journalists; and $m \gets \broadcastReceive()$ to retrieve any unseen messages.
+\para{Bulletin Board} The bulletin board implements a database that stores broadcast messages.
+Journalists interact with the bulletin board by using two protocols: $\broadcastSend(m)$, which adds a message $m$ to the database to broadcasts it to all journalists, and $m \gets \broadcastReceive()$ to retrieve unseen messages.

 {\textsf{PH.SendRaw}\xspace} {\textsf{PH.\-Recv\-Process}\xspace} {\textsf{PH.Monitor}\xspace} {\textsf{PH.Cover}\xspace} {\textsf{PH.HiddenSend}\xspace}